-During a trip to India last year with Genesis of Hope we visited a children’s center called Shahabad Dairy.
+During a trip to South Asia last year with Genesis of Hope we visited a children’s center called Shahabad Dairy.
 That evening after returning, I reflected on what I saw and decided to look the community up on the internet.
 What I read was alarming.
 It described a community of violence, crime, and unrest; a place that even the police did not like to go and would only go into as a group.
 It is an area where children are said to be especially vulnerable as the number of abductions is unusually high.
 Many of the homes do not have their own bathroom and so they are forced to use public bathrooms where groups of violent people reportedly wait with bad intentions.
 One article described that parents would often withhold dinner from their children because they did not want them to have to use the public bathrooms in the dark hours; afraid they would end up missing.
 But sadly, both parents often work outside the home in order to have sufficient income, leaving children without a safe place to go or an adult to stay with; making them even more vulnerable.

 Can you imagine living in this place and raising your children like this?
 The living conditions alone would be unbearable, but imagine that this was also a society where there is a system that dictates, from birth, what class of people you are in and you are at the very bottom.
 You are one of the forgotten ones.
-Although the caste system was officially abolished from India many years ago, it is still deeply ingrained in the culture and society.
+Although the caste system was officially abolished from South Asia many years ago, it is still deeply ingrained in the culture and society.
 Your parents were at the bottom.
 Your grandparents before them also.
 In this system you are forgotten because no one believes that anything will become of you.
 Based on certain belief systems people may not even think you should rise higher in life.

 Now imagine that you are a mother with children who are destined by this same society, in the same community, to share this same hopeless fate.
 Your entire community is overlooked and there doesn’t seem to be much hope for you or your children.